mattneary/Swiper/README.md

 sufficient for parsing any regular language.
 However, currently there is support internally for recurvsive expression matching.
 I will be working to make a nice interface for working with these parsers.

+## Parsing Regular Languages

+The inductive rules for building a regular language are pretty simple, and the parsers provided map nicely to the rules.
+Here are the possible values of a regular language and how they can be matched with Swiper:

+1. `charParser` matches the singleton `{a}` for some `a` in the alphabet.
+2. `A + B` matches expressions matched by `A` and expressions matched by `B`.
+3. `A * B` matches the concatenation of expressions matched by `A` and by `B`.
+4. `A*` matches members of the Kleene closure of expressions matched by `A`.